r-grandorder/tri-hermes/en/pages/anastasia.md

 The only way we will learn what awaits us when we emerge...is to see it for ourselves.

 **P.A.
 System**
-Emerging from Void Space.Thirty seconds until arrival in Reality Space.</span>
+Emerging from Void Space.Thirty seconds until arrival in Reality Space.

 **P.A.
 System**
-Zero Sail, complete.Emerging into Reality Space.</span>
+Zero Sail, complete.Emerging into Reality Space.

 **--ARROW--:**

 **P.A.
 System**
-Reality Space anchor attached.Reality verification complete.</span>
+Reality Space anchor attached.Reality verification complete.

 **P.A.
 System**
-Establishing Shadow Border's existence.Zero Sail return successful.</span>
+Establishing Shadow Border's existence.Zero Sail return successful.

 **Goredolf:**
 I...
 I say...!I'm alive...
 I'm alive!